OSUDSL/pydre/docs/tutorial/custom_metrics.md

 def testMean(
     drivedata: pydre.core.DriveData, var: str, cutoff: Optional[float] = None
 ) -> Optional[float]:
+    """Mean of a column, optionally filtered to values above a cutoff.

+    Parameters:
+        var: Name of the column to average.
+        cutoff: If provided, only values >= cutoff are included.

+    Note: Requires data columns
+        - var: must be numeric

+    Returns:
+        Mean of the (filtered) column, or None if the column is non-numeric.
+    """
     try:
         drivedata.checkColumnsNumeric([var])
     except ColumnsMatchError:
-        return None
+        logger.warning(f"testMean: column '{var}' is not numeric, returning None") return None

     if cutoff is not None:
         return (
             drivedata.data.get_column(var)